tungstencube-git/radon/README.md

 ## Debugging

-Radon isnt a official git tool, if radon cannot build a package check if you can manually build the package from source, if you cant open a issue about the bug.
+Radon isnt a official git tool, if radon cannot build a package check if you can manually build the package from source, if you cant open a issue about the bug on the repo you are trying to build.